PlaysHeader.png

 Lost in Wonderland

-Set in our modern era, Lost in Wonderland is free adaptation of Lewis Carroll’s classics Alice in Wonderland andThrough the Looking-Glass.
+Set in our modern era, Lost in Wonderland is free adaptation of Lewis Carroll’s classics Alice in Wonderland and Through the Looking-Glass.
 It follows the stories of both sisters, who are each drawn into a magical world—Alice into Wonderland, and Lorina into the Looking-Glass Realm.
 Separated and alone, they must each call upon the courage they never knew they had to make their way past bloodthirsty queens, through backwardsy-worlds, and back home to one another.

-Cast: Minimum 12 (up to 22).
+• Minimum 12 (up to 22).
 Gender requirements flexible.
 2 f for Alice and Lorina but all other parts can be cross-cast.

-Produced by Yellow Point Drama Club, Nanaimo BC in 2022.
+• First produced by Yellow Point Drama Club, Nanaimo BC in 2022.
 Directed by Michael Armstrong.
 Featuring Moira Fox as Suzanne, Ken Hiebert as Joe, Chrissy Kemppi as Vicki and Michael Robinson as Roger.

-About: Vicki made her dad Joe a promise—that after he died, she’d take his ashes to his hometown of Medicine Hat, Alberta, and scatter them in the river.
-What she didn’t count on, though, was how hard the trip would be—it’s a long way from Vancouver Island to Alberta, after all, especially when you’re really not supposed to be to driving alone.
+Vicki made her dad Joe a promise—that after he died, she’d take his ashes to his hometown of Medicine Hat, Alberta, and scatter them in the river.
+What she didn’t count on, though, was how hard the trip would be.
+It’s a long way from Vancouver Island to Alberta, after all, especially when you’re really not supposed to be to driving alone.
 Or at all.
 So she convinces her pal Suzanne to go with her—and conveniently forgets to tell her brother Roger that she’s taken the ashes from their father’s grave herself.

 (Needless to say, he finds out.)